 When will Woodlands Memory Care of Madison open?

 The specialized memory care community is projected to open in the spring/summer of 2020.

 Where will Woodlands Memory Care of Madison be located?

 Our community will be located at 110 East Madison.
 The property abuts the Madison/Skowhegan town line.

 How large is the memory care community?

-The 20,000 square-foot community is the first purpose-built, ground-up memory care facility in the Madison/Skowhegan area and will accommodate 42 residents.
+The 20,000 square-foot community will be the first purpose-built, ground-up memory care facility in the Madison/Skowhegan area and will accommodate 42 residents.

 What type of accommodations are available?